Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: FedKF Design

-Step 5: Based on the received active clients' local models, the server updates the weights in the corresponding cache slots.
+\item \emph{Step 5}: Based on the received active clients' local models, the server updates the weights in the corresponding cache slots.
 The inactive clients' cache slots remain the same.
-Then, the server re-computes the ACA model and COA model.
-Next, if the model is well trained, then terminates; otherwise, go to Step 1.
+Then, the server re-computes the ACA model and the OCA model.
+Next, if the model is well trained, then terminate the training process; otherwise, go to Step 1.

-When the training is finished, the OCA model (not the ACA model) is used as the final model to be used.